-- completed Year 1 of the Bachelor of Health Sciences or Year 1 of the Bachelor of Science in Biomedical Science including the courses specified in the University Calendar for 2025 entry with a GPA of 6.0 or higher, with no Fail grades.
-This study must have been completed in one full-time year in the year of application.
-Only the first attempt for these courses will be considered for admission in the Year 1 Entry category, - Applicants with more than two aegrotat or compassionate consideration passes in Year 1 are not eligible for consideration under the Year 1 Entry category, - completed the University Clinical Aptitude Test (UCAT-ANZ) in the year of application, - completed the Clinical Selection Test (which incorporates the core courses of CHEM 110, BIOSCI 107 and POPLHTLH 111) (if required)
+Enrolled in Year 1 of the Bachelor of Science in Biomedical Science with the following courses: BIOSCI 101, 106, 107, CHEM 110, MEDSCI 142, PHYSICS 160, POPLHLTH 111 for 2026 entry with a GPA of 6.0 or higher, with no Fail grades.

+This study must have been completed in the year of application.
+Only the first attempt for these courses will be considered for admission in the Year 1 Entry category,

+- All applicants must also pass the required WTR course specified for their programme (WTRMHS 100 for the BHSc and WTRSCI 100 for the BSc Biomed) in the year of application, prior to selection.
+Applicants with more than two aegrotat or compassionate consideration passes in Year 1 are not eligible for consideration under the Year 1 Entry category, - completed the University Clinical Aptitude Test (UCAT-ANZ) in the year of application, - completed a Clinical Selection Test (which incorporates the core Semester 1 courses) (if required)

-Applicants will be required to complete the Clinical Selection Test if the University is unable to offer in person examinations for the core courses under invigilated examination conditions in 2024.
-The Clinical Selection Test incorporates the content of the three core courses.
-If the Clinical Selection Test is required, then the results will form part of the selection criteria.
+Applicants will be required to complete a Clinical Selection Test if the University is unable to offer in person examinations for the core Semester 1 courses under invigilated examination conditions in 2025.
+This Clinical Selection Test will incorporate the content of the core Semester 1 courses.
+If a Clinical Selection Test is required, then the results will form part of the selection criteria.